Twinklebear/tobj/README.md

 ---
 Rust doc can be found [here](http://www.willusher.io/tobj/tobj/).

+Installation
+---
+Add the [crate](https://crates.io/crates/tobj) as a dependency in your Cargo.toml and you're all set!

 Example
 ---
 In this simple example we load the classic Cornell Box model that only defines positions and